Constance, Queen of Cyprus and Armenia: Queen consort of Armenia

 On 29 December 1331 Constance married her second husband Leo IV, King of Armenia.
-The Papal Dispensation was issued the same day.
+The papal dispensation was issued the same day.
 Leo was strongly pro-Western because he favoured a union of the Armenian and Roman churches, which deeply displeased the native barons.
 His marriage to Constance further aroused anti-Western sentiment and anti-Catholic sentiment in Armenia.
 Constance was Leo's second wife, as his first wife Alice of Korikos and her father Oshin were murdered on Leo's orders because Oshin had murdered Leo's aunt Princess Isabella to remove her from possibly inheriting Armenia.
 In Armenia, Constance was frequently ill, suffering from constant coughing, fatigue, and dizziness.
-The king also neglected her, and all of her pregnancies ended in miscarriage.
+The King also neglected her, and all of her pregnancies ended in miscarriage.

 On 28 December 1341 Leo was murdered by his own barons.
 It was the day before the couple's tenth wedding anniversary.
 They had no surviving children.

 Later life

 Constance married her third and final husband John of Lusignan in 1343.
 This marriage was also childless.
 Constance's illness worsened and she died sometime after 19 June 1344, at the age of about 40.
-John remarried to Alice of Ibelin, by whom he had a son and heir, Jacques.